What Does Penetrating Keratoplasty Surgery Involve?

 What Are The Benefits Of Penetrating Keratoplasty?

 This surgery should improve your vision but may take up to 18 months before full improvement is realised.

 After the operation, you can usually go home the same day.
 You will be seen again within one week and regularly thereafter (around six visits in the first year).
 You will need to take about two weeks off work and use anti-rejection eye drops for at least six months.
-Individual stiches may be removed from three months after the operation but complete stitch removal will be around one-year after the operation.
+Individual stitches may be removed from three months after the operation but complete stitch removal will be around one year after the operation.

 What Are The Possible Complications Of This Surgery?